DataFire/Integrations/integrations/generated/amazonaws_ssm/README.md

   region: ""
 });

-amazonaws_ssm.AddTagsToResource({
-  "ResourceType": "",
-  "ResourceId": "",
-  "Tags": []
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

 <fullname>AWS Systems Manager</fullname> <p>AWS Systems Manager is a collection of capabilities that helps you automate management tasks such as collecting system inventory, applying operating system (OS) patches, automating the creation of Amazon Machine Images (AMIs), and configuring operating systems (OSs) and applications at scale.
 Systems Manager lets you remotely and securely manage the configuration of your managed instances.
-A <i>managed instance</i> is any Amazon EC2 instance or on-premises machine in your hybrid environment that has been configured for Systems Manager.</p> <p>This reference is intended to be used with the <a href="http://docs.aws.amazon.com/systems-manager/latest/userguide/">AWS Systems Manager User Guide</a>.</p> <p>To get started, verify prerequisites and configure managed instances.
-For more information, see <a href="http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html">Systems Manager Prerequisites</a>.</p> <p>For information about other API actions you can perform on Amazon EC2 instances, see the <a href="http://docs.aws.amazon.com/AWSEC2/latest/APIReference/">Amazon EC2 API Reference</a>.
-For information about how to use a Query API, see <a href="http://docs.aws.amazon.com/AWSEC2/latest/APIReference/making-api-requests.html">Making API Requests</a>. </p>
+A <i>managed instance</i> is any Amazon Elastic Compute Cloud instance (EC2 instance), or any on-premises server or virtual machine (VM) in your hybrid environment that has been configured for Systems Manager.</p> <p>This reference is intended to be used with the <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/">AWS Systems Manager User Guide</a>.</p> <p>To get started, verify prerequisites and configure managed instances.
+For more information, see <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html">Setting up AWS Systems Manager</a> in the <i>AWS Systems Manager User Guide</i>.</p> <p>For information about other API actions you can perform on EC2 instances, see the <a href="https://docs.aws.amazon.com/AWSEC2/latest/APIReference/">Amazon EC2 API Reference</a>.
+For information about how to use a Query API, see <a href="https://docs.aws.amazon.com/AWSEC2/latest/APIReference/making-api-requests.html">Making API requests</a>. </p>

 ## Actions